Food and Culture: The Italian Experience

 CUCINA E CONVERSAZIONE – An important component of ITAL 150 will be “Cucina e Conversazione”, a cooking class with Chef Angelo Guida.

 Students will participate in hands-on cooking classes that will allow them to experience and be part of the Italian obsession with food.
 They will also have the opportunity to practice conversational Italian as they learn to cook.
-There will be six sessions of three hours each where participants will learn about the cuisine and culture of six different Italian regions.
+There will be five sessions of three hours each where participants will learn about the cuisine and culture of five different Italian regions.
 Chef Guida, your chef instructor, has extensive experience as head chef in several top restaurants in Italy and the United Kingdom.

 The cooking classes will serve as a cornerstone experience for the program.
 Each evening class will end with the traditional sit-down dinner as a group where everyone will be able to taste their own gastronomic creations.